 Students will be encouraged to find peaceful solutions to resolve conflicts for themselves and to make positive, responsible, respectful and proactive choices.
 Where this is difficult or challenging, staff members are available to mediate this process.
-Students will also play active roles in the creation of classroom charters to describe what the expectations will be in their classrooms (which will also be tied to the Circle of Courage).
-Our staff had created a charter that is posted at the front of the school as well as in the staff room to proudly let visitors know what we believe and practice and what we model for all who come into our school.
-We have reviewed this charter and believe it still captures what we believe and model for our students and adults in the building.
+Students will also play active roles in the creation of classroom charters to describe what the expectations will be in their classrooms.

 Our school code of conduct has been and continues to be embedded in the daily teachings of our staff members.
 On a daily basis, all staff members contribute to helping students find ways to solve their problems.
 Parents regularly contribute in many ways to our school life and thus also contribute to a positive school culture that is based on mutual respect and understanding of each other's needs.

 The above-mentioned practices will continue to be reinforced and we will continue to incorporate the process of restorative practice to not only help resolve problems that arise (by building understanding through empathy and the restoring of relationships when problems arise), but to also be pro-social (rather than reactive) in our relationships with each other, thereby encouraging students to make good choices before problems arise.